+ Artist statement

 Nneka Osueke is a painter and sculptor who depicts themes of African history, spirituality, Black empowerment, and the human mind.
 A first generation Nigerian born and raised in Dallas, Texas, she received her Bachelor's in Fashion Merchandising from Sam Houston State University in 2013.
 Shortly after, Nneka moved to Los Angeles, CA to begin her career in design, but surprisingly, found herself pursuing a Master's in Clinical Psychology and her artistry full-time.
 Thus, she discovered the golden bridge between her purpose and her passion: merging art, African psychology, and mental health advocacy together.

 Osueke’s work has exhibited in Italy, Jamaica, Thailand, and across the U.S. in Miami, Houston, Dallas, and Los Angeles.
 She has presented on and participated in discussions about African Spirituality and the connections between mental health and creative expression.
-Osueke currently lives and works in Thailand.
+Osueke currently lives and works in Chiang Mai, Thailand.